Sole proprietorships will account for around two-thirds of all business start-ups in 2020

 Sectors that attract entrepreneurs

-Another striking trend: real estate and retail are sectors that stand out for their dynamism!
-By contrast, the education, healthcare and social services sectors are showing a decline compared to 2019 performance.
+Another significant trend: real estate and retail are sectors that stand out due to their dynamism!
+On the other hand, the education, health and social action sectors are showing a decline compared to their 2019 performance.

 Written by our expert Paul LASBARRERES-CANDAU